shiprajoshi/herokufinal/README.md

 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

 ## Running Your Application
-After the install process is over, you'll be able to run your application using Gulp, just run grunt default task:
+After the install process is over, you'll be able to run your application using Gulp, just run gulp default task:

 ```
 $ gulp